 ALSO READCabinet okays measures to boost oil palm cultivation New ministerial panel mulls multiple ways to cut oil imports Govt looks to improve output from domestic oil & gas fields Modi meets top global, Indian oil chiefs, talks investment Mukesh Ambani blinks, drops gas price challenge against govt

+In the last 15 months, free LPG connections have been provided to over 3 crore households.
 Also, the government has set the target to electrify 4 crore un-electrified households in the next 15 months.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)